Save more with fun money saving challenges

 If you have a 401(k), IRA, or any other retirement account that you’re already contributing to, increase those automatic deposits by 1%.
 Or, you could start transferring 1% of your paychecks (whole or net, your choice) to a separate savings account.

-Then, every 3 months increase your contributions by another 1%.
+Then, after you’ve achieved this 3-month money saving challenge, increase your contributions by another 1%.

 After 1 year, you’ll have 4% more of your income being applied to your savings.
 Because you took small steps to get there, you’ll hardly miss it.
 In the meantime, that 4% has the opportunity to grow 5% or more, depending on your investment mix.